Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Challenges in Coordinating GenAI into Collaborative Newswork (RQ2)

-P3’s observation points to a critical tension: any move to institutionalize GenAI collaboration may inadvertently blur lines of responsibility, making it harder for editors or managers to attribute fault when mistakes occur.
-In contrast, the current hands-off approach, where GenAI use is quietly tolerated but not officially endorsed, preserves individual accountability and limits organizational liability.
-This ambiguity creates a paradoxical situation.
-On the one hand, organizations hesitate to create collaborative structures for fear of enabling blame deflection and institutional risk.
-On the other hand, without formal coordination mechanisms, GenAI use remains fragmented and inconsistent, inhibiting the development of scalable, transparent, and trustworthy practices.
-As a result, many newsrooms remain trapped in a structural limbo, aware of GenAI’s potential to reshape workflows, yet unwilling to define what responsible collaboration actually entails.
+These concerns illustrate a core tension facing many newsrooms.
+On the one hand, organizations hesitate to define GenAI collaboration for fear of enabling blame deflection, complicating accountability, or introducing institutional risk.
+On the other hand, leaving GenAI use uncoordinated preserves individual accountability but fragments practices, creating inconsistent, opaque, and difficult-to-scale workflows.
+As a result, many newsrooms remain trapped in a structural limbo—aware of GenAI’s potential to reshape journalistic collaboration, yet uncertain or unwilling to articulate what responsible, organization-level coordination would actually entail.